suricats/surirobot-api-services/README.md

 ## Requirements
 * Python3
-* Virtualenvwrapper ```pip install virtualenvwrapper``` If you have trouble with the command ```workon``` see : https://stackoverflow.com/questions/29900090/virtualenv-workon-doesnt-work
+* Virtualenvwrapper ```pip install virtualenvwrapper```
+* If you have some trouble with the command ```workon``` see : https://stackoverflow.com/questions/29900090/virtualenv-workon-doesnt-work

 ## Installation